 What is the RSR?

 The Registered Skilled Reporter (RSR) is NCRA's new designation that will recognize those stenographic professionals who are looking to validate their beginning level of competency.
+Historically, NCRA utilized another designation with a 200 WPM skills examination referred to as the Certificate of Proficiency (CP).
+The Certificate of Proficiency (CP) testing requirements in state statutory language should be recognized as the same as the testing requirements for the Registered Skilled Reporter (RSR).

 Created as a stepping-stone credential to ultimately achieving the Registered Professional Reporter (RPR) designation, the RSR certification will offer the prestige of an NCRA certification for those new or returning to the court reporting profession who have yet to be able to get their writing speeds up enough to earn the RPR.